 Your new mortgage will likely require an escrow account, but you can't transfer escrow accounts directly from one mortgage to another.
 You must close the escrow on the old loan and open a new account with new money on the new mortgage.
 Anything left in the old account, however, is your money.

-Escrow Statement Shows Balance
+Escrow Statement Will Show Balance at Closing

 You'll get a statement at the closing of your sale showing the balance in the escrow account.
 If it's short, you'll have to pay extra to cover any taxes or insurance between the last payment and the time you close and the buyer takes over those responsibilities.
 You'll have a balance in most cases, however, because most lenders keep a two-month "cushion" of extra escrow payments.

-You won't get your escrow balance immediately upon closing.
+Don't make any immediate plans for that extra money, because you won't get your escrow balance immediately upon closing.
 That won't be finalized until your old mortgage is paid off and all bills are settled.
 That may take a couple of days or a few weeks, depending on the lenders involved and how quickly all tax, insurance and other bills can be paid.
 You should receive a check for your escrow balance when you get copies of the closing papers confirming the sale.